Family Circles: Quotes by Alan Ayckbourn

 (Personal correspondence, 17 July 1984)

-Family Circles - you know the one which… has been called everything under the sun.
+"There is a play of mine called Family Circles - you know the one which… has been called everything under the sun.
 When a play keeps changing its title it usually means there is something radically wrong around there somewhere….
 I think personally that the urge to rewrite old plays should be resisted.
 Far more valuable to write new plays, even if they may in passing pay tribute to the old play.
 I think that using the old play as any sort of basis is very bad because, take it from me, the least of my problems is structuring a play.
 I mean that is technique, the interesting or difficult part is the content.
 So, for me it is in a sense easier and actually more economical and more satisfying to deal with a new structure and contain the ideas from the old play, than to try and re-structure and patch up and bridge the bits of faulty plotting which there were."

 (Albert-Reiner Glaap, A Guided Tour Through Ayckbourn Country)